thomaswp/thomaswp.github.io/content/project/tracenote/index.md

 We can even introduce more advanced concepts like functions and lists!

-In music, there are many common sequences of notes, like arpegios, that start on a root note and then play a series of notes relative to it.
+In music, there are many common sequences of notes, like arpeggios, that start on a root note and then play a series of notes relative to it.
 Some of these "functions" are universal, and some are specific to a song.

 {{< video src="functions.mp4" controls="yes" >}}